 - You cannot be admitted onto this Master's program without having either a Bachelor's or Master's degree in Psychology.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.

 - Advanced knowledge in research methods and statistics, specifically quantitative research.

-You need to prove your proficiency in English by submitting the results of one of these tests:
+You must prove your proficiency in English by submitting the results of one of these tests:

-- Academic IELTS score with a minimum of 6.5 score overall and a minimum score of 6.0 on individual parts of the test.
+- Academic IELTS with a minimum overall score of 6.5 and a minimum score of 6.0 for each section.

 - The test results must not be older than two years at the time of application.

 - We do not accept a combination of test results on different test dates, e.g., TOEFL's 'My Best Scores'.